blaufish/blaufish.github.io/docs/_posts/2025-06-24-capturing-conference-video.md

 ### Simple workflows: Timecode

-Timecode / synchornized recording is important.
+Timecode / synchronized recording is important.

 First off, timecode can turn on recording on all slave recorders.